renpy/renpy/sphinx/source/config.rst

 .. var:: config.skip_sounds = False

-    If False, non-looping audio will not be played when Ren'Py is skipping.
+    If True, non-looping audio will not be played when Ren'Py is skipping.

 .. var:: config.sound = True